TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 Introduction

-Citizen Psychiatry was formed to represent the unheard survivor voices of adults over my 40-year career in community mental health who are tired of limping along in life due to poor medication response.
+Citizen Psychiatry was formed to represent the unheard survivor voices of adults over my 40-year career in community mental health, who are tired of limping along in life due to poor medication response.
 This comes after countless drug trials from a psychiatric provider.
-For those living with long-standing anxiety disorders and chronic depression, ineffective medication response can halt a person’s capacity to believe it is possible to make a personal recovery when in a weakened state.
-Sadly, ongoing medication failure where one is languishing can, over time, lead people to suspend their lives and dreams, as witnessed with the multitudes of people I have served.
-For many, this has led to cycles of being on disability, repeat hospitalizations, constant work disruption, loss of family relationships and friendships, loss of earnings, to the giving up on passions, dreams, and goals.
+For those living with long-standing anxiety disorders and chronic depression, ineffective medication response can halt a person’s capacity to believe it is possible to make a personal recovery.
+Therefore, little effort is made in this regard, sadly leaving people to suspend their lives and dreams.

-The Recovery Protocol Breakthrough is a novel program that answers what to do next when medications are not enough.
-By applying this protocol with one’s psychiatric or mental health service provider, people can empower themselves to experience making a recovery from a weakened mental health position to living from a position of strength compared to what they currently endure.
-When recovery is in motion, a “person-led life” can be realized instead of living with the grief of an illness-centered life.
-Click here to view charts.
+However, by applying this protocol, people can empower themselves to revoke the suspension of their lives to pursue recovery, which enriches one’s life compared to where it is currently, as in the chapter on The Fable.
+When recovery is in motion, a “person-led life” can be realized instead of living with the grief of an “illness-led life” (see Break Cycle Chart page).
 This recovery program allows consumers to partner with their service providers, who would lead this practice during regular “meeting room” appointments.
 The journey to recovery commences in this relational space, where owning one’s life again can be realized.

 2. b) I would rather suffer the symptoms than take these drugs that numb and make my body feel weird.

-Such sentiments expressed and others outlined resulting from failed medications tend to erode an individual’s recovery psychology (recovery mindset) of “Agency” and “Hopefulness” (AH), the core belief set driving a “personal recovery” (recovery).
+Such sentiments voiced over time tend to erode an individual’s recovery psychology (recovery mindset) of “Agency” with “Hopefulness”, the core belief set driving a “personal recovery”.
 Here, the term “recovery psychology” has been defined as,

-… representing a belief set of formed attitudes that determine the degree to which a person can conceive of having the capacity to make recovery possible utilizing their personal resources, exercised for this purpose.
+representing a belief set forming an attitude that determines the degree to which persons can conceive of having the capacity to make recovery possible by utilizing their personal resources exercised for this purpose.

 Consider this statement from “The Psychiatrist” regarding empowerment in the article: Does the Scientific Evidence Support the Recovery Model?
 Volume 34, Issue 1, January 2010, pp. 3 – 5,

-What “The Recovery Protocol Breakthrough” injects for the first time is a regenerative practice that counters the erosion of an individual’s recovery psychology (recovery mindset) tied to medication failure by leveraging the resource capacity of a person through,
+What “The Recovery Protocol Breakthrough” injects for the first time is a regenerative practice that counters the erosion of an individual’s recovery psychology (recovery mindset) tied to medication failure, especially for those experiencing the label of mental illness as stigmatizing.
+However, by leveraging the resource capacity of a person, empowerment is cultivated and exercised by,

 1) focusing on what is going right in a person’s life

-4) weakening and distancing one’s attachment to the mental illness
+4) softening and loosening the attachment to the label of the mental illness faced

-Our regenerative approach contradicts the traditional problem-driven deficit approach of mainstream helping disciplines that asks, “What is wrong that needs fixing?”.
-With this protocol’s strength-based approach, elevating “Agency” with “Hopefulness” is integral to building a strong recovery psychology, allowing people to move forward in their lives on purpose.
+The program’s regenerative approach contradicts the traditional problem-driven deficit approach of mainstream helping disciplines that asks, “What is wrong that needs fixing?” with asking, “What is going right that empowers?”.
+With this protocol’s strength-based approach, elevating “Agency” with “Hopefulness” is integral to building a strong recovery mindset, allowing people to move forward in their lives on purpose.
 When the program is applied, consumers feel visible in the service provider’s meeting room.
-They can start acknowledging that they, too, are the holders of power to change (empowerment) rather than be seen through the prism of a diagnosis where the “Pill” is considered the locus of power, psychiatrically.
+They can start acknowledging that they, too, are the holders of power to change their illness-led status in their lives to a person-led status rather than defaulting to medications as the only locus of power, psychiatrically, to improve their lives.

 What is Recovery?

-For individuals feeling pinned under the weight and stress of their mental illness, like depression and anxiety disorders, this is debilitating enough, but when “medication non-responsiveness” is enduring, the light of hope can dim greatly.
-This recovery protocol can breathe life into treatment and recovery, transforming “psychiatric surviving” into “personal thriving.”
+For individuals feeling pinned under the weight of their mental illness (depression, anxiety disorders), applying the recovery protocol breathes life into treatment and drives recovery, transforming “psychiatric surviving” to “personal thriving” compared to their present constrictive-labored way of living.

 -The quality of one’s recovery mindset or psychology can either hinder or enhance recovery outcomes.

-Unlike the “Pill” used in making a psychiatric recovery, a “personal recovery” requires leveraging personal resources, such as skills, abilities, hopes, purposes, talents, interests, passions, roles, foods, movement, sleep, and values connected to elevating “Agency” (A) and “Hopefulness” (H).
-This focus produces a regenerative impact on one’s mental health.
-In addition, the strength-based approach, being the opposite of the traditional problem-driven, deficit-fixing approach, includes the relevance of nutrients, foods, movement, and sleep to further build a stronger sense of self for the person with the individual’s hardware of the Soul.
+Unlike the “Pill” used in making a psychiatric recovery, a “personal recovery” requires leveraging personal resources, such as skills, abilities, hopes, purposes, talents, interests, passions, roles, and values connected to elevating “Agency” and “Hopefulness” and building back a healthier recovery mindset.
+This focus produces a regenerative impact on their well-being that enhances an individual’s mental health status.

-Pill taking alone cannot cultivate a recovery when poor medication returns exist.
+Pill taking alone cannot cultivate a recovery when poor medication returns exists.

-To date, the chemical route (medications), as the first line of treatment, is leaving people with protracted (without relief) depression and anxiety disorders in a state of “treatment suspension” until a new “Pill” or combination thereof comes on board.
-Without building a stronger recovery capacity, the opportunity to shift from living an illness-centered position towards a person-led position, for many, becomes an elusive dream as they await a magic pill.
+To date, the chemical route (medications), as the first line of treatment, is leaving people with protracted (without relief) depression and anxiety disorders in a state of “treatment suspension” until a new “Pill” or combination thereof comes on board that is effective.
+Without building a stronger recovery psychology, the opportunity to shift from living an illness-centered position towards a person-led position, for many, becomes an elusive dream.
 However, by applying the program, a window in a person’s life can open where recovery can begin to take flight.

-The mission of Citizen Psychiatry is to champion the consumer to introduce and implement the recovery program as a practice to complement not just psychiatric treatment but other service professionals in mental health who are working with people languishing with “medication failure.”
+The mission of Citizen Psychiatry is to champion the consumer to introduce and implement the recovery program as a practice within The Meeting Room of the provider to complement not just psychiatric or psychotherapy treatment but with other service professionals in mental health in order to put the consumer back in the driver’s seat as a co-partner towards enhancing and living out their best lives.

 “We are all in this together.”